Fusanus Spicatus Kernel (Sandalwood Nut) Oil

 references

-[2] Cai, F., Li, J., Liu, Y., Zhang, Z., Hettiarachchi, D., & Li, D. (2016).
+2. 2 Cai, F., Li, J., Liu, Y., Zhang, Z., Hettiarachchi, D., & Li, D. (2016).
 Effect of ximenynic acid on cell cycle arrest and apoptosis and COX-1 in HepG2 cells.
-Molecular Medicine Reports, 14(6), 5667-5676. doi: 10.3892/mmr.2016.5920
+Molecular Medicine Reports, 14(6), 5667-5676. doi: 10.3892/mmr.2016.5920 Effect of ximenynic acid on cell cycle arrest and apoptosis and COX-1 in HepG2 cells.

-[3] RAKESH, S., DR., D., DR., S., & DR., G. (2019).
+3. 3 RAKESH, S., DR., D., DR., S., & DR., G. (2019).
 Ximenynic acid: A versatile lead molecule for drug development.
-International Journal Of Pharma And Bio Sciences, 10(4). doi: 10.22376/ijpbs.2019.10.4.p93-99
+International Journal Of Pharma And Bio Sciences, 10(4). doi: 10.22376/ijpbs.2019.10.4.p93-99 Ximenynic acid: A versatile lead molecule for drug development.

-[4] Aitzetmüller, K. (2012).
+4. 4 Aitzetmüller, K. (2012).
 Santalbic acid in the plant kingdom.
-Plant Systematics And Evolution, 298(9), 1609-1617. doi: 10.1007/s00606-012-0678-5
+Plant Systematics And Evolution, 298(9), 1609-1617. doi: 10.1007/s00606-012-0678-5 Santalbic acid in the plant kingdom.

-[5] Eggink, M., Stam, W., Schmid, U., Koenen, C., Rogers, J., Peilow, A., & Bosley, J. (2004).
+5. 5 Eggink, M., Stam, W., Schmid, U., Koenen, C., Rogers, J., Peilow, A., & Bosley, J. (2004).
+EP1402787A1 - Ximenynic acid compositions, methods for their production and uses thereof - Google Patents.
+United States.
 Ximenynic acid compositions, methods for their production and uses thereof.
-United States.